puneethreddy592/assemble_unassemble/README.md

 ## 🛠 Using the Assembler (`assemble.py`)

-Want to teach me how to think in 0s and 1s?
+Want to talk to me 0s and 1s?
 Use `assemble.py` to convert human-readable assembly into machine code!

 ### Usage:
 ```sh